-If you set idle migration timer to 0, the instance closes the connection on which a migration request was issued immediately after it sends the migration request.
-If you set session idle timer to 0, the instance invalidates any idle migration not completed before idle migration timer expires.

-Setting session idle timer to a high value increases the chance for idle connections to migrate successfully.
-However, the instance must preserve the contexts of the migrating clients for a long time.
-It also means that setting both idle migration timer and session idle timer to 0 disables migration.
-For more information, see "New configuration parameters" on page 290.

-The examples below describe various configurations for idle migration timer and session idle timer.

-• If an instance issues a migration request against an idle client that cannot process asynchronous notifications, and the user or the application issues a command on the client before the expiration of the idle migration timer, the client migrates immediately and the command is executed on the destination instance.

-"Read ahead" clients read any pending data from the network before the application requests it.

-- The instance closes the connection to the client, if the following are all true: - Both idle migration timer and session idle timer are set to their default values. - An instance issues a migration request against an idle, non read-ahead client. - The client remains idle for the duration of idle migration timer. - If a command is issued on the client during the first 600 seconds (default value of idle migration timer) following the closure of the connection by the instance, the client migrates successfully and the command is executed on the target instance. - An instance closes the connection to the client if the following are true: - Both idle migration timer and session idle timer are set to their default values. - An instance issues a migration request against an idle, non read-ahead client. - No command is issued against the client before the expiration of the idle migration timer. - An instance invalidates the migration if the following are true: - Both idle migration timer and session idle timer are set to their default values.
+If you set idle migration timer to 0, the instance closes the connection on whic a migration request was issued immediately after it sends the migration request.
+If you set session idle timer to 0, the instance invalidates any idle migration not completed before idle migration timer expires. ch Setting session idle timer to a high value increases the chance for idle connections to migrate successfully.
+However, the instance must preserve th contexts of the migrating clients for a long time.
+It also means that setting bot idle migration timer and session idle timer to 0 disables migration.
+See "New configuration parameters" on page 333.
+The examples below describe various configurations for idle migration timer ar session idle timer. nd Both parameters set to the default • If an instance issues a migration request against an idle client that cannot process asynchronous notifications, and the user or the application issue a command on the client before the expiration of the idle migration timer the client migrates immediately and the command is executed on the destination instance. es "Read ahead" clients read any pending data from the network before the application requests it. e • The instance closes the connection to the client, if the following are all true: • Both idle migration timer and session idle timer are set to their defaul values. lt • An instance issues a migration request against an idle, non read-ahea client. ad • The client remains idle for the duration of idle migration timer. • If a command is issued on the client during the first 600 seconds (defau value of idle migration timer) following the closure of the connection by the instance, the client migrates successfully and the command is executed of the target instance. he • An instance closes the connection to the client if the following are true: : • Both idle migration timer and session idle timer are set to their defaul values. lt • An instance issues a migration request against an idle, non read-ahea client. ad • No command is issued against the client before the expiration of th ne